7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 💛 Story Note

 In English, “ampoule” usually means a small sealed vial of medicine.
 But in K-beauty, 앰플 (aem-peul) = a high-concentration serum, often marketed for specific concerns like brightening, wrinkles, or pigmentation.
-It’s thicker and stronger than 에센스 (essence), and is considered a special treatment step in skincare.
+It’s usually considered a stronger, more targeted step than essence.

 • Ampoule (앰플, aem-peul) = high-concentration serum 💧

-• Common in K-beauty for targeted care (e.g., brightening, anti-aging)
+• Often used for targeted care (e.g., spots, wrinkles, brightening)

 Feature Essence (에센스) Ampoule (앰플)